 Before embarking on a systematic review or other synthesis, make sure you have an understanding of reporting standards to help you properly plan and execute your review, particularly if publication is the intent.

-Reviews conducted under the auspices of international evidence synthesis collaborations like Cochrane may have additional reporting requirements.
+Reviews conducted under the auspices of international evidence synthesis collaborations like Cochrane, Joanna Briggs Institute, Campbell Collaboration, and the Collaboration of Environmental Evidence may have additional reporting requirements.
 Refer to the reviewer manuals and guides from international collaborations as appropriate.

 Preferred Reporting Items for Systematic Reviews and Meta-Analyses (PRISMA)

 The PRISMA Statement provides guidelines for transparent reporting of systematic reviews and meta-analyses.
 The PRISMA Checklist presents the preferred layout of systematic reviews and is a helpful resource to refer to throughout the process.

 PRISMA Statement extensions have been developed to facilitate the reporting of different types or aspects of systematic reviews, including:

 Reporting guidelines under development for systematic reviews, systematic reviews-related papers and PRISMA extensions are available on the EQUATOR Network website (Enhancing the QUAlity and Transparency Of health Research), including: